-MasterCard® contactless lets you make everyday purchases for less than £20 quickly and safely by touching the reader with your contactless-enabled MasterCard® or Maestro® card or device—wherever you see the contactless logo.
-So checkout is easier than ever, and it’s faster than fumbling with cash
+MasterCard® Contactless lets you make everyday purchases for less than £30 quickly and safely by touching the reader with your Contactless-enabled MasterCard® or Maestro® card or device—wherever you see the Contactless logo.
+So checkout is easier than ever, and it’s faster than fumbling with cash.

 A beep or green light shows your payment has been successful